openphacts/ops-search/README.md

     sudo apt-get install git python3-pip libyajl2 python3-yaml
     sudo pip3 install elasticsearch ijson yajl

+You will also need an [ElasticSearch](http://www.elasticsearch.org) installation.
+You can test it out with [Docker](https://www.docker.com/):

+    docker run --name elasticsearch -d -p 9200:9200 dockerfile/elasticsearch

+You can test this at: http://localhost:9200/_search?q=alice

 ## Running

 After modifying the [configuration](#Configuration), simply run: